José Roberto Wright

 José Roberto Ramiz Wright, also known as José Roberto Wright or José Ramiz Wright (born September 7, 1944 in Rio de Janeiro), is a former Brazilian football referee.
-He supervised four matches during the 1990 FIFA World Cup in Italy including the semi-final between West Germany and England.
+He supervised four matches during the 1990 FIFA World Cup in Italy including the semi-final between eventual champions West Germany and England, which ended in a 1–1 draw, with the eventual champions prevailing 4–3 on penalties.
+The latter match is widely remembered in England for the yellow card that Wright awarded to Paul Gascoigne in extra-time, which meant that he would not have been eligible to play in the World Cup final, if England had qualified, as he had already been cautioned in the round of 16 against Beligum; the booking led Gascoigne to burst into tears.

-He is also unkindly well-known by Atlético-MG fans for sending off 5 players and the club's manager during a match against Flamengo in the 1981 Copa Libertadores.

-In the same year, Flamengo won Copa Libertadores, and proceeded to play the 1981 Intercontinental Cup, where they beat Liverpool F.C. by 3–0 and became World Champions.